wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/max sequence of the poker card.md

 - Try every possible starting card, for each card find all the cards with the same suit/rank that hasn't been used yet
 - Recursively explore each valid next card and continue the sequence from there
 - Use dfs with backtracking meaning to fully explore one path, then backtrack by putting the card down and trying other possibilities
+- Keep track of longest sequence found across all starting points and all paths

 **Code:**